apache/metron/metron-interface/metron-rest/README.md

 REST will supply the script with raw pcap data through standard in and expects PDML data serialized as XML.

 Pcap query jobs can be configured for submission to a YARN queue.
 This setting is exposed as the Spring property `pcap.yarn.queue`.
 If configured, the REST application will set the `mapreduce.job.queuename` Hadoop property to that value.
 It is highly recommended that a dedicated YARN queue be created and configured for Pcap queries to prevent a job from consuming too many cluster resources.
+More information about setting up YARN queues can be found [here](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/CapacityScheduler.html#Setting_up_queues).

 Pcap query results are stored in HDFS.
 The location of query results when run through the REST app is determined by a couple factors.
 The root of Pcap query results defaults to `/apps/metron/pcap/output` but can be changed with the
 Spring property `pcap.final.output.path`.
 Assuming the default Pcap query output directory, the path to a result page will follow this pattern: